MohammedAljudaibi/MachineLearningSpecilization/C1 Regression and Classification/README.md

     return g
 ```

-The output of this function will be between 0 and 1, this can be looked at like a percentage, if the output is 0.89 then it can be interpreted as the model predicts with 89% certainty that X is true. a heuristic should be used to predict at which threshold should y=0 be predicted, something such as this:
+The output of this function will be between 0 and 1, this can be looked at as a percentage, if the output is 0.89 then it can be interpreted as the model predicts with 89% certainty that X is true. a heuristic should be used to predict at which threshold should y=0 be predicted, something such as this:

 ![image](https://user-images.githubusercontent.com/121340570/228694376-12c0a4a2-e66f-47fd-9918-b24869a475ba.png)